The Weyl Geometric Gravity black hole in light of the Solar System tests: Introduction

 A detailed investigation of the properties of the galactic rotation curves in the WGG theory was presented in \cite{Ha7}.
 The theoretical predictions were tested by using 175 galaxies from the Spitzer Photometry \& Accurate Rotation Curves (SPARC) database.
 The exact solution of the Weyl geometric gravity can successfully describe a the large variety of the rotation curves of the SPARC sample, and thus give a satisfactory description of the particle motion in the galactic halos, without the need of introducing an extra dark matter component.

 The astrophysical properties of the exact black hole solution obtained in Weyl geometric gravity theory were considered in \cite{Ha8}, by performing a detailed analysis of its lensing properties in the strong field regimes.
 The shadow of the black hole was analyzed, leading to a first set of constraints on the solution parameters by using the observational data from the shadows of the M87* and Sgr A* supermassive black holes.
 The strong lensing in this geometry was also investigated, including the study of the angular position of the images, the angular separation, the relative magnification, the radii of the Einstein ring, and the relativistic time delay.

 One of its most important predictions of general relativity is the existence of black holes.
 Two basic predictions related to the existence of these mysterious cosmic objects have been recently confirmed.
 The first detection by the LIGO and VIRGO of the gravitational waves \cite{grav1,grav2} provided direct evidence for the existence of black holes.
 Moreover, the existence of black holes was visually confirmed by the Event Horizon Telescope (EHT) collaboration, which presented the first image of the plasma orbiting the black hole at the center of galaxy M87 \cite{grav3}.
 EHT also obtained an image of Sagittarius A* (Sgr A*), the supermassive black hole at center of the Milky Way galaxy \cite{grav4}.
-These discoveries confirmed the predictions of general relativity, and they have opened new avenues for the understanding of the compact astrophysical objects \cite{N1,N2,N3}.
+These discoveries confirmed the predictions of general relativity, and they have opened new avenues for the understanding of the compact astrophysical objects \cite{N0a,N0b,N0c,N1,N2,N3,N4}.